Moving blog to pelican

 What are static site generators?

-Basically they are engines that generates web sites using only static content.
+They are engines that generates web sites using only static content.
 So there is no need for any backend or database at all.
 Most of static site generators allow writing posts in markdown or rst formats.

 When I started writing this blog I used a Nikola.
 What is it?
 It python powered static site generator.
 I has a lot of features ‘out of the box’: